Utstallningsverkstaden/FoljaJohn/README.md

 **Arduino_RFID-reader** - Code for using an Arduino micro as an RFID-reader to provide input to the JohnBauerPictureviewer-app

-**Visualization program for Dataton Watchout** - maps video from JohnBauerPictureviewer-app to different areas on table and easel through two projectors
+**Visualization_Dataton_Watchout** - maps video from JohnBauerPictureviewer-app to different areas on table and easel through two projectors